Maxkie1/Personalized_Learning/README.md

 # Usage

-The application can be run in two modes: local and Docker.
-In the local mode the application can be run from the command line.
+The application can be run in two modes: [Local](#local) and [Docker](#docker).
+In the Local mode the application can be run from the command line.
 In the Docker mode the application can be run in a Docker container.
 Each mode offers a different set of features.

 ## Local